Soneso/stellar-ios-mac-sdk/README.md

 ```
 You can use the parameters:`limit`, `order`, and `cursor` to customize the query.
 You can also get most recent payments for accounts, ledgers and transactions.

-Horizon has SSE support for push data, if you really want to, use it like this:
+Horizon has SSE support for push data.
+You can use it like this:

 ```swift
 sdk.payments.stream(for: .paymentsForAccount(account: destinationAccountKeyPair.accountId, cursor: nil)).onReceive { (response) -> (Void) in